White circle

 I learned that users valued the ability to send recommendations to others without having to know what their emails are offhand.
 Initially there wasn't a method to share information in the portal directly.

-If the recipient isn't in the portal yet, users can still share recommendations by manually inputting emails as well.
+If the recipient isn't in the portal yet, users can still share recommendations by manually inputting emails.

 Finalizing recommendations.